 The first theoretical model of the AHE was put forth by Karplus and Luttinger,3 who showed that it can arise in a perfect crystal as a result of the spin-orbit interaction of polarized conduction electrons.
-Later, two alternative mechanisms, skew scattering4 and side jump scattering,5 were proposed by Smit and Berger respectively.
-In skew scattering the spin-orbit interaction gives rise to an asymmetric scattering cross section even if the defect potential is symmetric, and in side-jump scattering the spinorbit coupling causes the scattered electron to acquire an extra transverse translation after the scattering event.
-These two mechanisms involve scattering from impurities or phonons, while the Karplus-Luttinger mechanism is a scattering-free bandstructure effect.
-For reasons related to the absence of an intuitive physical picture and the lack of reliable quantitative estimates based on bandstructure calculations, the Karplus-Luttinger theory was strongly disputed in the early literature.

-In recent years, new insights into the Karplus-Luttinger mechanism have been obtained by several authors,7-11 who reexamined it in the modern language of Berry's phases.
-The term $\Omega_n(\mathbf{k})$ in the equations below was recognized as the Berry curvature of the Bloch states in reciprocal space, a quantity which had previously appeared in the theory of the integer quantum Hall effect,12 and also in the Berry-phase theory of polarization.13 The anomalous Hall conductivity (AHC) is simply given as the Brillouin zone (BZ) integral of the Berry curvature weighted by the occupation factor of each state,
+Later, two alternative mechanisms, skew scattering4 and side jump scattering,5 were proposed by Smit and Berger, respectively.
+In skew scattering the spin-orbit interaction gives rise to an asymmetric scattering cross section even if the defect potential is symmetric, and in side-jump scattering it causes the scattered electron to acquire an extra transverse translation after the scattering event.
+These two mechanisms involve scattering from impurities or phonons, while the Karplus-Luttinger contribution is a scattering-free band-structure effect.
+The different contributions to the AHE are critically reviewed in Ref.
+6. Perhaps because an intuitive physical picture was lacking, the Karplus-Luttinger theory was strongly disputed in the early literature.
+Attempts at estimating its magnitude on the basis of realistic band-structure calculations were also rare.7 reexamined it in the modern language of Berry's phases.
+The term $\Omega_n(\mathbf{k})$ in the equations below was recognized as the Berry curvature of the Bloch states in reciprocal space, a quantity which had previously appeared in the theory of the integer quantum Hall effect,13 and also closely related to the Berry-phase theory of polarization.14 The dc anomalous Hall conductivity (AHC) is simply given as the Brillouin zone (BZ) integral of the Berry curvature weighted by the occupation factor of each state, where $\sigma{xy} = -\sigma{yx}$ is the antisymmetric part of the conductivity.
+While this can be derived in several ways, it is perhaps most intuitively understood from the semiclassical point of view, in which the group velocity of an electron wave packet in band n is^{9,15}